 data-src="https://www.google.com/maps/embed?pb=XYZ"

-This small manipulation of the source parameter will allow biskoui to run, or not, the map integrator depending on your visitor’s consent status for Google Maps.
+This small manipulation allows biskoui to run, or not, the map integrator depending on your visitor’s consent status for Google Maps.

 The next time the page is loaded, the biskoui blocking system will be reinstated until the user accepts the Google Maps service again.